Catenin beta-1: Involvement in cancer

-Beta-catenin is a proto-oncogene.
+β-Catenin is a proto-oncogene.
 Mutations of this gene are commonly found in a variety of cancers: in primary hepatocellular carcinoma, colorectal cancer, ovarian carcinoma, breast cancer, lung cancer and glioblastoma.
 It has been estimated that approximately 10% of all tissue samples sequenced from all cancers display mutations in the CTNNB1 gene.
 Most of these mutations cluster on a tiny area of the N-terminal segment of β-catenin: the β-TrCP binding motif.
 Loss-of-function mutations of this motif essentially make ubiquitinylation and degradation of β-catenin impossible.
 It will cause β-catenin to translocate to the nucleus without any external stimulus and continuously drive transcription of its target genes.
 Increased nuclear β-catenin levels have also been noted in basal cell carcinoma (BCC), head and neck squamous cell carcinoma (HNSCC), prostate cancer (CaP), pilomatrixoma (PTR) and medulloblastoma (MDB) These observations may or may not implicate a mutation in the β-catenin gene: other Wnt pathway components can also be faulty.

 Similar mutations are also frequently seen in the β-catenin recruiting motifs of APC.
-Hereditary loss-of-function mutations of APC cause a condition known as Familial Adenomatous Polyposis.
+Hereditary loss-of-function mutations of APC cause a condition known as familial adenomatous polyposis.
 Affected individuals develop hundreds of polyps in their large intestine.
 Most of these polyps are benign in nature, but they have the potential to transform into deadly cancer as time progresses.
-Somatic mutations of APC in colorectal cancer are also not uncommon.
-Beta-catenin and APC are among the key genes (together with others, like K-Ras and SMAD4) involved in colorectal cancer development.
+Somatic mutations of APC in colorectal cancer are also not uncommon. β-Catenin and APC are among the key genes (together with others, like K-Ras and SMAD4) involved in colorectal cancer development.
 The potential of β-catenin to change the previously epithelial phenotype of affected cells into an invasive, mesenchyme-like type contributes greatly to metastasis formation.